cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 ## Scheduling Office Hours

-Barring emergencies, always sincerely attempt the steps listed in "Use Your Resources" and "Post on GitHub Issues" before attempting to schedule.
-Otherwise, **[visit your instructor's Calendly](https://calendly.com/jamisoncrawford/20min)** to schedule an appointment during office hours.
+Barring emergencies, always sincerely attempt the steps listed in "Use Your Resources" and "Post on GitHub Issues" before scheduling.

+Then, and only then, should you **[schedule an appointment on your instructor's Calendly](https://calendly.com/jamisoncrawford/20min)**.

 <br>
 <br>